SSWConsulting/SSW.Rules.Content/rules/do-you-minimize-team-distractions/rule.md

 ---
-seoDescription: "Minimize Microsoft Teams distractions and stay focused on your tasks by turning it on at startup, disabling email alerts, and customizing notification settings."
+seoDescription: Minimize Microsoft Teams distractions and stay focused on your tasks by turning it on at startup, disabling email alerts, and customizing notification settings.
 type: rule
 title: Interruptions - Do you minimize Microsoft Teams distractions?
 uri: do-you-minimize-team-distractions